smollahlab/HOCMO/README.md

   * Python 3.6
   * Numpy
-  * Jupyter Notebook
+  * Pandas

 ## Usage

-1. The significant_test.ipynb implements the Student's t-test for both RPPA and GCP data
-2. The NTF_NCP.ipynb implements non-negative tensor factorization on RPPA and GCP tensors using NCP.
+1. The fatorization.py implements non-negative tensor factorization on RPPA and GCP tensors using NCP.
-3. The NTF_Tensorly.ipynb implements non-negative tensor factorization on RPPA and GCP tensors using Tensorly.
+2. The main.py runs the pipeline end-to-end for RPPA and GCP datasets.

-To perform the NTF based on RPPA and GCP data, please run the corresponding notebooks step by step.

 ## Reference